Table of Contents

 - Refresh stagnant keywords.
 “Bluetooth speaker” becomes “Bluetooth speaker with ChatGPT integration”

-Your Keyword Playbook
+Your Amazon Keyword Strategy Playbook

 The 100-10-1 Rule